 Packing Your Gear

-At the pre-trip meeting each person will be given two large waterproof bags (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
-One bag will be for your clothing and personal items; the other bag will be for your sleeping gear (sleeping bag, sleeping pad, ground tarp, sheet and pillow).
+At the pre-trip meeting each person will be given one large waterproof bag (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L), for your clothing and personal items.
+A second bag for your sleeping gear (sleeping bag, sleeping pad, sheet and pillow) will be packed and waiting for you.
 These two bags will be your “checked luggage” and will only be accessible in camp.
 Tents are stowed separately.
-Please note: your sleep kit will come already packed in one of the 2 waterproof bags issued to each passenger.
 We also provide a small waterproof bag for day use where you can keep items such as raingear, camera, sunscreen, lip balm, etc. (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L).
 The bags are cylindrical in shape and pack from the top.
 Please pack light, and keep in mind that river attire is casual: comfort, convenience and boat space take precedence over style.
-At the end of the trip, you will return to Moab with your waterproof bags, where you will be able to unpack your gear before your trip home.
+At the end of the trip, you will return to the OARS Warehouse with your waterproof bags, where you will be able to unpack your gear before your trip home.

 Terms & Conditions